ligolang/ligo/gitlab-pages/docs/advanced/testing.md

 ### Testing with `ligo run test`

-The sub-command `ligo run test` can be used to test a contract using LIGO.
+The command `ligo run test` can be used to test a contract using LIGO.

 > ⚠️ Please keep in mind that this command is still BETA, and that
 > there are features that are work in progress and are subject to
 > change.
 No real test procedure should rely on this command alone.

-When running the `run test` sub-command, LIGO code has access to an additional `Test` module.
+When running the `ligo run test` command, LIGO code has access to an additional `Test` module.
 This module provides ways of originating contracts and executing transactions, as well as additional helper functions that allow to control different parameters of the Tezos